AKROGIS/NP_Places_Sync/workflow.md

 * A database trigger logs changes in `POI_PT_ChangeLog_For_NPPlaces` table
   - Interested clients can review the changes via [SR#3](#sr3)
+  - Only changes to existance, name, type and geometry are triggers

 2) AKR periodically reviews open issues in `POI_PT_ChangeRequest_For_NPPlaces`